gallenc/opennms-integrations-play/kafka-experiments/minimal-minion-kafka/README.md

 ```

 eventually you should see the OpenNMS UI at http://localhost:8980
+(note if you are usign windows with ipv6 you may need to use http://[::1]:8980)

 you should also see the kafka ui at http://localhost:8080/

 # To activate and test alarms forwarder.